ryanjeffares/grace/README.md

 ## Alpha Release Roadmap
 * Experiment with string interning
-* Destroy locals made in nested scopes
+* Investigate segfault in callstack.gr
-* Refactor + fix reassigning locals
+* Disallow calling main function
 * Performance
   * Returning from functions is a bottleneck due to popping the function
   * Consider using raw arrays over vectors for the op and constant list